Battle of Landshut (1809): Prelude

-The battle
+The Battle of Landshut

 Hiller realized that he would be unable to hold his position for long, as Masséna was trying to block him from escaping.
-At this point his cavalry were forced back by Lannes’s troops and the Austrians were pushed back into Landshut.
+At this point his cavalry were forced back by Lannes's troops and the Austrians were pushed back into Landshut.
 The French now quickly seized the northern bridge over the river, and the Austrians withdrew into the main part of the town to defend the southern bridge.
 The Austrians tried to set fire to this second bridge, but owing to the rainfall over the previous days, this was only partially successful.
 However the Austrians did manage to close the gates at the end of the bridge.
 The French were now faced with attacking across the smoldering bridge.
 Napoleon ordered his aide General Georges Mouton (later comte de Lobau) to assume command of the attacking grenadiers of the 17th Line.
 In the face of heavy Austrian fire from all sides, Mouton ordered his men to attack without firing their muskets.
 The grenadiers reached the gateway and broke it down, allowing Bavarian troops to quickly reinforce the breach.

 The fighting now continued in the streets of Landshut itself.
 However the French had crossed a bridge immediately to the west of the town and were now entering Landshut from the south.

 Consequences

 Many of the defenders were captured, but Hiller was able to retreat with the bulk of his force toward Neumarkt am Wallersee.
 Landshut finally fell to the French just after noon.
-The Austrian force had suffered around 10,000 casualties as well as losing 30 cannon, but more importantly they had lost many caissons, a pontoon train, and thousands of supply wagons.
+The Austrian force had suffered around 10,000 casualties as well as losing 30 cannons, but more importantly they had lost many caissons, a pontoon train, and thousands of supply wagons.
 The victorious French forces spent much of the afternoon ransacking these supplies.

 The other part of the Austrian army was attacked at the Battle of Eckmühl.